How Markets Can Change to Ease Economic Inequality

 Experts weigh in on economic, education, and financial gaps at a Stanford GSB conference.

-With income inequality a front-burner issue, nearly 200 scholars, venture capitalists, and leaders of socially focused nonprofits gathered at Stanford Graduate School of Business in mid-October to examine strategies aimed at benefiting the poorest 50% of the population.
+With income inequality a front-burner issue, nearly 200 scholars, venture capitalists, and leaders of socially focused nonprofits gathered at Stanford Graduate School of Business to examine strategies aimed at benefiting the poorest 50% of the population.

 The Innovation for Shared Prosperity Conference focused on innovative financial, social, and research models that can improve inequality and how universities and private industry can partner to bring about social change.